-This healthy Banana Matcha Energy Bites recipe is a favorite breakfast and on the go snack to fuel you up with the goodness of Matcha green tea and all the superfoods.
-They’re perfectly sweetened and flavored with bananas—so no sugar added at all.
-Slightly crispy on the outside and ultra chewy on the inside–it tastes better than any energy bar and energy ball you buy from the store!
-Add in your favorite nuts and dried fruits, and you’ve got yourself a power boosting ultra satisfying sweet treat that you can feel GOOD about!
+These healthy Banana Matcha Energy Bites are a favorite breakfast snack and an on-the-go treat to fuel you up with the goodness of Matcha green tea and all the added superfoods.
+They’re sweetened and flavored with bananas—so no sugar added at all.
+Slightly crispy on the outside and ultra chewy on the inside, these taste better than any store-bought energy bar.

-Now before we get into today’s energy bars, I can’t help but remind you about my new favorite obsession (again using Aiya Matcha) this Matcha Power hummus.
-Which by the way happens to be the talk of every party I bring it to— It’s the green color, it’s the deep earthy and slightly sweet taste to the hummus, and then it’s the WOW hummus made healthier than it already is! 🙂
+Now before we get into today’s banana matcha energy bars, I can’t help but tell you about my new favorite obsession with this Matcha Power hummus.
+It happens to be the talk of every party I bring it to— It’s the green color, the deep earthy and slightly sweet taste to the hummus.

 If you’re new to Matcha green tea, the best tip I can give you is—USE it as often as you can!
-It’s fabulous in savory and sweet recipes, drinks and baking recipes, specially this Aiya cooking grade Matcha.
-You’ll be surprised how well Matcha green tea pairs with chocolate, and yet wonderfully pairs with hummus…And finally, when using Matcha, always remember that a little bit goes a long way, so 1-2 teaspoons will be the range you’re looking at depending on the recipe.
+It’s fabulous in savory and sweet recipes, drinks and baking recipes.

 You can use any type of nut you like here, and any type of dried fruit too.
 I love a combination of oats, nuts and superfood seeds like flax seeds, quinoa seeds, sesame and sunflower seeds.
 But you can very much use only oats, or only seeds and nuts.